Southlake Personal Injury Attorney

 Even a minor injury can result in substantial unexpected costs.
 If an incident requires any sort of hospital stay, you will likely face exorbitant medical bills.
 Should you need to miss work, you lose potential income.
 If your injury is more severe or triggers a chronic condition, you may face a lifetime of additional expenses and hardship.

 You deserve to be fairly compensated when you are injured as a result of another party’s negligence.
-Our Dallas-Fort Worth personal injury lawyers at Flynn, Francis & Ryan, LLP are prepared to help you recover damages and get the financial support that you need.
+Our Dallas-Fort Worth personal injury lawyer Michael Francis at Flynn, Francis & Ryan, LLP is prepared to help you recover damages and get the financial support that you need.
 Our firm has over 70 years of collective legal experience and is board-certified in personal injury.
 We are extremely familiar with how personal injury claims are decided in Texas and can leverage our knowledge and resources to pursue a favorable outcome in your case.

 Texas Personal Injury Statute of Limitations